kmartyn30/Neural_Network_Analysis/README.md

   The potential loss indicated 0.58... and the prediction for accuracy 0.73084... which is close to the target predictive accuracy 75% however to optimize achievement.

-  We are comparing both models predictive accuracy and the calcuations are very similar, either model will be able to prediction the risk of the loan ore lower than 75% of the time.
+  In comparing both models predictive accuracy and the calcuations are very similar, either model will be able to prediction the risk of the loan ore lower than 75% of the time.
 As you recall the logical regression model vs the neutral network are more like to overfit and can be more difficult to transform than the logical regresssion.
 Hoverever the neural network  can thrive in larger data set similarly to the data we have been using a predictive model across neurons due to deep learning evaulation of every interaction.
 In turn all three trials to compile, train and evaluate the models did not overperform the 75% accuracy, altough there were three attempts.